Are you an IKEA hacker?

 IkeaHackers.net is a website that kind of explains why Sugru Mouldable Glue was invented in the first place.
 It’s a place where people creatively modify, repurpose and hack things to work better for them.
 Wow, right?

-And if that wasn’t awesome enough, each project featured uses only products from IKEA - which weirdly makes it all the more compelling.
+And if that wasn’t awesome enough, each project featured, only uses products from IKEA - which weirdly makes it all the more compelling.
 There are literally limitless opportunities to make bespoke versions of the furniture pieces on offer at IKEA and IKEAHackers simply hosts some of the best ideas.

 Who had this brilliant brainwave and the foresight to bring together a community of IKEA crazed fans?
 Meet Jules.